mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/adding-toolbar-content.md

 it must fit inside the Add-on bar
 * you can only place the toolbar in the Add-on bar, although the user can relocate it using toolbar customization.
+* any scripts attached to the widget can't use the SDK APIs.
+So if you want to do that, you need to send messages between the script and your main add-on code.

 If you haven't already followed the tutorial introducing [`cfx`](dev-guide/addon-development/tutorials/getting-started-with-cfx.html),